Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 2024 Cloverdale Rodeo

-The Royal Canadian International Circus is in Surrey at Guildford Town Centre on May 2nd to 12th.
-It’s also in Richmond on May 16th to 20th.
+The Royal Canadian International Circus was in Surrey at Guildford Town Centre on May 2nd to 12th.
+It was also in Richmond on May 16th to 20th.
 It’s an awesome, family-friendly circus!
 The circus is also very affordable, especially if you use the promo code VANSBESTPLACES to get 2-for-1 pricing on general admission.
 If you do that you’ll get two tickets for around $42 (so for only about $21 per person, including taxes and online fees)!

 Visit royalcanadiancircus.ca to buy your tickets to the circus (and don’t forget to use the VANSBESTPLACES promo code)!